rstudio/rsconnect-jupyter/docs/docs/usage.md

 shown in the toolbar.

-Clicking the notification will open the published document in the RStudio Connect server you selected in the previous dialog.
+Clicking the notification will open the published document in the Posit Connect server you selected in the previous dialog.

 <img class="border" src="../images/published.gif" class="block" alt="notification that shows the notebook was published successfully">